tommilburn/rex-sort/README.md

 # rex-sort

+## First thing - this project absolutely, positively gets an epilepsy warning!
+The videos this makes are jumbled, flashing messes.

 ## Part 0: Setup

 It's late at night.
 I was on the phone with my bud, talking about how he knew someone who worked on the [1995 buddy-cop sci-fi-comedy cinematic adventure Theodore Rex](https://www.youtube.com/watch?v=dY7gsUL9Xkk).
 It was then, much like JK Rowling's fated train ride, I also had a thought simply pop into my head.
 A thought that would become my magnum opus.
 My greatest work.
 My destiny.